 The results didn’t matter that much, or at least now they don’t seem to have been so.
 I wasn’t seriously worried about having a ‘voice’ or a style of my own that I could develop.
 This would come later, I thought.
 I also didn’t actively pursue a specific project because I thought it was too early.
 This could come later as well, I kept convincing myself.

+Instead, during these past years, I was busy dabbling in pseudo-psychology, trying to adapt Carl Jung’s ‘Active Imagination’ technique to my own photographic process.
+Active imagination is a meditation technique where one could have the subconscious communicate with the conscious and let it vent out its concerns.
+So naturally, many of the photos I shot only mattered to me.
 Nevertheless, after two years of mindless fun, this photographic egocentrism started to wane.
 Enough with the pretty pictures.
 Pretty is a bad word.
 Time to move on and try to photograph this city’s people.
 Time to try to capture some true – or truthy – essence of what I see.
 Time to shoot with intent.

+Shooting Beirut wouldn’t be too hard, I figured.
+After all, I was born and raised here.
+I’m in the know on how bad its multiple personality disorder is; it should be a breeze revealing its people’s ethos.
+How pretentious.
 As soon as I started seeing people as living, breathing subjects, and not just as abstract shapes that could geometrically fill my frame, I balked.
 Seeing them differently was giving me anxiety all of a sudden.
 I didn’t want to shoot anymore.
 We photographers are supposed to empathize with our subjects.
 No sympathy required; just simple empathy.
 But even that I couldn’t do.

 As much as I tried denying it, it started dawning on me that I didn’t like these people.
 Associating them with the city meant that years of suppressed images came floating back to the surface.
 I didn’t need to take pictures of them; I had reels and reels of mental images that were scrolling through my mind that would overshadow any scenes I was hoping to capture now.